djwtouw/CGGMR/README.md

 CGGMR has the following dependencies:
 - dplyr
 - mvtnorm
+- parallel
 - Rcpp
 - RcppEigen
+- stats

-To install CCMMR, clone the repository, open `CGGMR.Rproj` in RStudio, and press install in the build panel.
+To install CGGMR, clone the repository, open `CGGMR.Rproj` in RStudio, and press install in the build panel.
 Alternatively, use devtools to install the package from GitHub via
 ```R
 library(devtools)
 install_github("djwtouw/CGGMR")